 Taiwan is an appealing destination for international students, due to the country’s academic resources, rich cultural environment and future job prospects.
+If you're looking to study at a university in Taiwan, you will find a range of education choices known for their research and technological advancements.
 Taiwan has favourable living conditions and lower tuition rates compared to western countries.

 Universities have been actively recruiting exceptionally talented international students and they continue to increase number of degree courses taught in English.
 Another important aspect is that government of Taiwan offers numerous scholarships including for international students.